lidarbtc/awesome-cdn/README.md

   - 150 Tbps(2024.02)
 - Have a free plan?
   - Yes, 1TB traffic include.
-- Have a POP in korea?
-  - No
 - Pricing
   - 6TB: $0.033/GB
   - 25TB: $0.015/GB